 Beresin is Director of the Massachusetts General Hospital Center for Mental Health and Media.
 He served as President of the New England Council of Child and Adolescent Psychiatry and President of the American Association of Directors of Psychiatry Residency Training.
 He also served as Editor-in-Chief of the Psychiatry Residents in Training Examination (PRITE).
 He was elected as a Counselor-at-Large of the American Academy of Child and Adolescent Psychiatry.
 He was elected to the Board of Regents of the American College of Psychiatrists.
 He is director of the year-long required third-year course, Patient Doctor III, at Harvard Medical School that focuses on reflective practice, ethics, professionalism and interpersonal skills as the students take their core clerkships and develop their identities as physicians.

-Beresin is Associate Editor and Media Editor for Academic Psychiatry.
+Beresin is Deputy Editor and Media Editor for Academic Psychiatry.
 He has won a number of local and national teaching awards, including the Parker J. Palmer "Courage to Teach" Award in 2002, given annually by the Accreditation Council of Graduate Medical Education to 10 Program Directors from all medical specialties.
 In 2004, he was awarded the American Psychiatric Association and National Institute of Mental Health Vestermark Award for Outstanding Teaching.
 In 2008 he was awarded the Bowis Award by the American College of Psychiatrists for outstanding service to and leadership in the College.
 In 2010 he was appointed a scholar in the Academy at Harvard Medical School.
 In 2010 he was awarded the Excellence in Reviewing Award by Academic Medicine given to 14 794 reviewers for the Journal.
 In 2011, Beresin was awarded the Cynthia N. Kettyle Award for Medical Student Teaching by the Departments of Psychiatry, Harvard Medical School.

 Beresin has consulted to a variety of television shows including ER and Law and Order SVU.
 He was Consultant to the Emmy Award winning HBO children's specials, Goodnight Moon and Other Sleepytime Tales (2000), Through a Child's Eyes: September 11, 2001 (2003) and Classical Baby (2005).
 He co-produced a Parenting Resource website for abcnews.com.
 Beresin has published numerous papers and chapters on a variety of topics including graduate medical education, mental health and media, eating disorders, personality disorders, and child and adolescent psychiatric treatments.